lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 ## RSA-KEM Algorithm Summary

-All KEM algorithms provides three functions: KeyGen(), Encapsulate(), and Decapsulate().
+All KEM algorithms provide three functions: KeyGen(), Encapsulate(), and Decapsulate().

 The following summarizes these three functions for RSA-KEM: